wavefrontHQ/docs/pages/doc/event_timespan.md

 <tr>
 <td>prettyName="&lt;displayName&gt;"</td>
 <td>Name to display for the new synthetic event when you hover over its icon on the X-axis of a chart.
 The keyword <strong>prettyName</strong> is case-sensitive.
+If <strong>displayName</strong> includes spaces, you must enclose it in double quotes.
 <br>Example:
 <strong>prettyName="Computer turned on"</strong>
 </td>